Mentor Bios

 Molly Hudson

-Molly holds a Biology degree from the University of British Columbia and a Diploma of Technology in Forest Ecosystems from the British Columbia Institute of Technology.
+Molly holds a biology degree from the University of British Columbia and a Diploma of Technology in Forest Ecosystems from the British Columbia Institute of Technology.
 She is a Registered Professional Forester and Registered Professional Biologist and is passionate about forestry’s role in a climate-smart future and about creating a diverse and equitable forest sector.

 Nancy Moloney